 In 1994, concerned civic leaders collaborated with the Community Foundation for Southeast Michigan to confront a challenge.
-The LGBT community — from youth to seniors — desperately lacked essential human and social services.
+The LGBTQ+ community — from youth to seniors — desperately lacked essential human and social services.
 Few mainstream agencies offered LGBT-friendly programs, while LGBT-led organizations were underfunded and understaffed.

-In response, The HOPE Fund was created as a grantmaking and technical assistance program to focus on strengthening organizations and projects that serve the LGBT community.
+In response, The HOPE Fund was created as a grantmaking and technical assistance program to focus on strengthening organizations and projects that serve the LGBTQ+ community.
 In 1995, a pivotal $43,000 challenge grant was received from the national Funders for LGBTQ Issues that helped to launch the initiative.

 In the two decades since its inception, generous contributors have invested more than $3 million to support The HOPE Fund endowment, its grantmaking program, and related efforts such as the Racial Equality Initiative.

 To date, more than 155 grants have been distributed, resulting in a more responsive, creative array of services, programs and organizations for southeast Michigan’s LGBT community.

 The HOPE Fund is the first partnership in Michigan between the LGBT community and a significant, mainstream philanthropic foundation.
 It is a key information-provider nationally, particularly on issues of estate planning for LGBT families.
 Agencies serving the LGBT community have used HOPE Fund grants as leverage for applying to additional private and public funders.

 This unique structure within the Community Foundation benefits the LGBT community by providing: